Contrastive Consolidation of Top-Down Modulations Achieves Sparsely Supervised Continual Learning: Experiments

 \paragraph{The strength of \lmi\ controls the stability-plasticity trade-off.} We first investigate how different methods perform before and after observing task samples.
 Therefore, we introduce backwards and forward transfer metrics that measure the difference in task performance pre- and post-session compared to a model that is trained solely on that particular task using \lvi\ (definitions provided in the supplementary material).
 We observe that \lmi\ strongly improves both backwards and forward transfer compared to pure \lvi, while \lsc\ only provides mediocre improvements in forward transfer and even degrades backwards transfer (Table~\ref{tab:ft_bt}).
 Introducing a model state invariance term significantly enhances backward transfer, demonstrating positive knowledge transfer from previously learned tasks.
-Remarkably, the combination of \lmi\ and \lsi\ in average achieves performance within 3 percentage points of the task-specific baseline model, demonstrating significant forward transfer.
+Remarkably, the combination of \lmi\ and \lsi\ on average achieves performance within 3 percentage points of the task-specific baseline model, demonstrating significant forward transfer.
 To further investigate the effect of \texttt{MI}, we vary its strength $\lambda_\texttt{MI} \in [0,1]$ in the combination $\texttt{VI}+\lambda_\texttt{MI}\texttt{MI}$.
-As shown in Figure~\ref{fig:tmcl_weight}, increasing $\lambda_\texttt{MI}$ enhances both forward transfer (left of the gray region) and backward transfer (right of the gray region), albeit at the expense of current task performance (gray region).
+In Figure~\ref{fig:tmcl_weight}, for each session $s$, we observe the accuracy of test samples associated with classes from $\mathcal{C}^{(s)}$ during the course of training.
+We observe that increasing $\lambda_\texttt{MI}$ enhances both forward transfer (left of the gray region) and backward transfer (right of the gray region), albeit at the expense of current task performance (gray region).